metno/sedr/README.md

 #### Wrong API version / missing conformance link

-Sedr only supports EDR 1.1, but the API is EDR 1.0.
+Sedr supports EDR 1.1, but the API is EDR 1.0.

 ```python
         if not requirementA2_2_A5: